 Similarities between Thunkable and Bubble:

-Both offer step-by-step tutorials that walk users through particular actions.
+• Both offer step-by-step tutorials that walk users through the app development process.

-Both provide educational resources for all different kinds of learners.
+• Both provide educational resources for all kinds of learners.

 The key differences between Thunkable and Bubble are:

-Native Apps: Thunkable allows for each app to work on every mobile platform, including native Android, native iOS, and mobile web apps.
+Native Apps: Thunkable allows each app to work on every mobile platform, including native Android, native iOS, and mobile web apps.
 After making any updates, you can preview your app by downloading the Thunkable app and pushing changes from the web editor.
-Bubble has a response editor to see how your app will appear across a variety of mobile platforms but does not yet support native app development (as of May 2020).
-Some Bubble community members have found ways to convert their apps to mobile app stores using wrappers like GoNative, Dropsource or Cordova.
+Bubble has a response editor to see how your app will appear across a variety of mobile platforms, but does not yet support native app development (as of September 2023).
+Some Bubble community members have found ways to convert their apps to mobile app stores using wrappers like Median, Dropsource, or Cordova.

 Remixing Templates: On Thunkable, you can customize an existing sample app from their growing gallery of open source projects, or build your project from scratch.
 They provide a list of “Top Community Projects” that can be used as reference.
 With Bubble, templates are available for free and for purchase by third-party creators, such as Rapid Dev.

-Thunkable’s frontend editor is also not free form.
+Thunkable’s frontend editor is also not free-form.
 As you add elements, they get added to the stack and all elements seem to appear in a single column.
 Thunkable doesn’t have the same level of backend database support as Bubble.
-Bubble allows for both front and back-end events and elements control with full database functionality.
+Bubble allows for both front- and back-end events and element control with full database functionality.
 Things like handling conditional situations or connecting to any API are easier to build in Bubble, but harder to achieve in Thunkable.

-User management system: Bubble comes with a pre-made sign-up and login workflow for users, including connecting to external services (signing in with Facebook, Twitter, Google, Plaid, Stripe, etc.).
-With Thunkable, there is a space to input your credentials for Stripe and Firebase, but you need to build your own user management system.
+User management system: Bubble comes with a pre-made signup and login workflow for users, including connecting to external services (signing in with Facebook, Twitter, Google, Plaid, Stripe, etc.).
+With Thunkable, there's a space to input your credentials for Stripe and Firebase, but you need to build your own user management system.

 Alternatives to Thunkable

-Alternative no-code CMS platforms or tools that allow you to build a web application without code include the following tools:
+Top alternatives to Thunkable that allow you to build a web application without code include:

 If you’re looking for a different platform that has support for native or mobile apps, consider using alternative no-code tools like Adalo or Glide.